 If you want a list of ideas, check out this article – quality time ideas in 10 minutes.

-Or print these coupons out.
+Or print these coupons out from the Single Mom Toolbox.
 The book contains 36 coupons including a page of blank ones for you to fill out your own.
 You can hang on to them or give them to your child to turn in as you go.
 Most coupons are ideas that you and your child can do together in 10 minutes.